Tiffany-Bergett/Data_projects_TripleTen/SuperStore Consult/README.md

 #### Process:
 I first joined the sheets.
-Then I determined profit and loss centers.
+Then, I determined profit and loss centers.
+After that, I analyzed the worth of advertising during the company triage.
 Lastly, I examined the contribution returns had on profits.

 #### Data